yana-hris/cook-the-week/README.md

 #### 2️⃣ Configure the Database Connection

-Open `appsettings.Development.json` and update the `ConnectionStrings` section with your database details  (Windows Authentication):
+Open `appsettings.Development.json` and update the `ConnectionStrings` section with your database details.
+For Windows Authentication:
 ```json
 {
   "ConnectionStrings": {